Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Tolls/Transportation: In-person cash toll collections are suspended.
 Toll collections are via transponder or are billed by mail via license plate scan.
 The LeeWay Service Center remains closed to the public.
 Customer service is offered through a 24-hour drop box at the LeeWay Service Center, and by mail and fax.

-Sanibel boat ramp and fishing pier: Closed as of March 21.
+Sanibel boat ramp and fishing pier: Closed until further notice.

-Public Utilities: Lee County Utilities lobby, 7391 College Parkway, Fort Myers, is closed.
+Lee County Public Utilities: 7391 College Parkway, Fort Myers, lobby is closed.
 Drive-by, drop-off, online, and phone services are available.

 LeeTran: Transit service on Fort Myers Beach has resumed.